 There are certain ice patterns that are generally followed to help keep skaters safe as they practice.
 Skaters below the skating level of Basic 4 are not allowed to use Freestyle Ice unless their coach is on the ice for safety reasons.
 Your skater’s coach will help teach on how to best utilize the ice for practice.
 View Ice Rules

 Like any other sport, it is important that we teach our skater’s good sportsmanship and respect.
 Posted to the bulletin board in the warming room and our website is a list of the Skater’s Code of Conduct.
 Likewise, we as parents need to set a good example.
 You’ll also find the Parent’s Code of Conduct posted.

 USFS has made the safety of skaters one of its highest priorities.
 Coaches are required to take the SafeSport Program as one of their continuing education courses.
 The club is required to have a SafeSport chairperson and board members that have taken the course as well.
 More information can be found here and on the USFS website.

 Ready for Competition

-As a skater with the learn-to-skate program, your child is already eligible to compete at Basic Skills competitions.
+As a skater with the learn-to-skate program, your child is already eligible to compete at Compete USA (basic skills) competitions.
 Your coach will help you decide when your skater is ready for competition and guide you through the process of signing up and preparing for it.

 Join Our Club